 Breathing is helped by a Mikuni TM28 carburetor, a custom header pipe and a Yoshimura exhaust.
 With a curb weight of less than 200 lbs, you’re looking at a useful turn of speed.
 Certainly more than the 40 mph top speed of a stock Honda Ruckus.

 The frame and body have been stripped back and refinished in a mix of Du Pont ‘Champagne’ paint and brown anodizing.
 The rear wheel, in case you’re wondering, is from a golf cart.
 (And no, I don’t know how it goes around corners.)

-As for the rest of the bike … there are too many changes to list here.
+As for the rest of this particular Honda Ruckus … there are too many changes to list here.
 Head over to Honda Tuning Magazine for the full story and a spec sheet.